All Episodes

 Created by rent control.

-I mean, it's rent control itself which is the problem.
+I mean, it's rent control itself, which is the problem.

-And Mondami will just make it worse.
+And Mondame will just make it worse.

-Well, it's it it's pretty amazing.
+Well, it's pretty amazing.

 Am I wrong?

-No, I think I think that's right.
+No, I think that's right.

-And I think that everybody who wants us to transform the country back into the kind of dynamic, exciting, uh market oriented system that has made us so great has to recognize that 2026 is one of the key elections in American history.
+And I think that everybody who wants us to transform the country back into the kind of dynamic, exciting, market-oriented system that has made us so great has to recognize that 2026 is one of the key elections in American history because it's very clear that the left has learned, not only not learned anything, but they're getting worse.

-And the work we do at the America's New Majority polling project, uh our guess is they represent about 15% of the country.
+And they're moving towards a Marxist, socialist, hard-left cultural values system that, and the work we do at the America's New Majority Polling Project, our guess is they represent about 15% of the country.

-But they have so much money from people like Soros, they have the muscle of the teachers' union and other big unions.
+They have the muscle of the teachers' union and other big unions.

-Uh and uh they're gradually taking over their party to the enormous disadvantage of the country.
+And they're gradually taking over their party to the enormous disadvantage of the country.

-And I think ultimately the great disadvantage of the Democratic Party.
+And I think ultimately to the great disadvantage of the Democratic Party, because in the end, their programs just don't work.

 I mean, their greatest problem is that they just don't work.

-Uh, Mr. Speaker, you offer us insight that nobody else really can.
+Mr. Speaker, you offer us insight that nobody else really can.

-I appreciate it, and uh thank you as always for being with us.
+And thank you as always for being with us.

 Take care.

-All right, 25 now till the top of the hour, 800 941 Sean is on number if you want to be a part of the program.
+All right, 25 now till the top of the hour, 800 941 Sean is on number.

-Look, we see how dire the situation has now been.
+If you want to be a part of the program, look, we see how dire the situation has now been.

-Dozens of Israelis are dead, untold others are injured.
+Dozens of Israelis are dead.

 The need for humanitarian assistance is great.

-And not only do they need humanitarian assistance, they also need, you know, they they need bomb shelters.
+And not only do they need humanitarian assistance, they also need, you know, they need bomb shelters.

 I mean, this is their reality.

-Look at look at Tel Aviv was pounded, and I'll and the few missiles that made it through are more powerful than they've ever been, two thousand pound Iranian missiles that they're now trying to build four thousand pound missiles, which can do an awful lot of damage uh to an awful lot of people, and they are targeting densely populated civilian areas.
+And the few missiles that made it through are more powerful than they've ever been, 2,000-pound Iranian missiles that they're now trying to build 4,000-pound missiles, which can do an awful lot of damage to an awful lot of people.

 Anyway, now that's why the IFCJ, we have proudly partnered with them, the International Fellowship of Christians and Jews.